ZenarchistCode/ZenLazyAction/readme.txt

 [h1]What Is This?[/h1]

-This mod adds the ability to perform continuous actions without holding down the mouse key IF you hold a hotkey before starting the action.
+This mod adds the ability to perform continuous actions without holding down the mouse button IF you hold a hotkey before starting the action.

 You can re-bind the hotkey in the settings menu - by default it's left CTRL.